weleoka/crssb/README.md

 * Run the composer config and update commands to get the latest packagist.com dev of weleoka/crssb istalled in the vendor directory.
 			Then again run config and update on composer.phar in the Crssb directory which already has included a composer.json file.
-			This installs SimplePie as a dependency for Crssb.
+			This installs SimplePie as a dependency for crssb.

 *Then copy this code into Anax-MVC's webroot/hello.php